MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-enterprise-sync.md

 Configuration options for Microsoft Edge sync are available through the Azure Information Protection (AIP) service.
 When AIP is enabled for a tenant, all users can sync Microsoft Edge data, regardless of licensing.
 For more information and instructions on how to enable AIP, see [Activating the protection service from Azure Information Protection (AIP)](/azure/information-protection/activate-office365).

 > [!CAUTION]
 > Activating Azure Information Protection will also allow other applications, such as Microsoft Word or Microsoft Outlook, to protect content with AIP.
-In addition, any onboarding control policy used to restrict Microsoft Edge sync will also restrict other applications from protecting content using AIP.
+Any onboarding control policy that's used to restrict Microsoft Edge sync will also restrict other applications from protecting content using AIP.

 To restrict sync to certain set of users, you can enable the [AIP onboarding control policy](/powershell/module/aipservice/set-aipserviceonboardingcontrolpolicy?preserve-view=true&view=azureipps) for those users.
 If sync is still not available after ensuring that all necessary users are onboarded, ensure that the IPCv3Service is enabled using the [Get-AIPServiceIPCv3](/powershell/module/aipservice/get-aipserviceipcv3?preserve-view=true&view=azureipps) PowerShell cmdlet.